 Janelle worked her way up the ranks beginning as a nurse’s aid and lab/medical technologist in Seattle, WA during her undergraduate studies.
 She continued working as a medical technologist in Tennessee while attending Vanderbilt University, then worked as an Emergency Room Physician at the Tennessee Christian Medical Center until 1989.
 While in TN, Janelle was involved in many community service organizations such as the National Coalition of Physicians Against Family Violence, Nashville Women’s Alliance, and the Rape and Sexual Abuse Center.
 She was also a board member and on the Reconciling Congregations Committee for Edgehill United Methodist Church.

 Her passion for research and special approach to treating patients with dementia led her to Gundersen Lutheran Medical Center (The Memory Clinic) in La Crosse, WI from 2008-2014.
 Her colleagues say Janelle was known for her “blend of brilliance, kindness, and sharp wit” which helped her care for her patients effectively.
 In 2015, after a devastating back injury, Janelle was forced to retire too early.
-She pursued organic garlic farming as the owner of a certified organic farm called Chicken Ridge Orchard in La Crescent, MN.
+Janelle’s love of nature led her to establish a certified organic garlic farm and apple orchard called Chicken Ridge Orchard in La Crescent, MN.
 There, she loved to care for her animals, especially her chickens and ducks.
-Her love for all kinds of birds (and people) was so profound.
+She loved all kinds of birds, all kinds of animals (especially sheep!).
+She also had a passion for native trees and took great care to plant native varieties across the property.

 She had many affiliations and achievements over her life, including being a Honorary Member of the Special Ops Association, a Life Patron of the Air Force Association, and serving on the Board of Directors for The Center/7 Rivers LGBTQ Connection in La Crosse.
 Janelle received the International Woman of the Year Award twice, the AMA Physician’s Recognition Award six times, a Service Award for Outstanding Contributions to the Rape and Sexual Abuse Center, and Citations in two notable articles for several consecutive years.